ComedicChimera/whirlwind/docs/memory-model.md

 content initializer.
 This type must implement the `HeapCollection<T>` interface.
 A block reference for its content will be allocated according to the content initializer.
 Then, the collection data structure itself will be allocated, and then created block reference will be passed to its `init` method.
-4. Sized-Single-Type: This parameter allocates an empty collection of size `n` of whatever type is provided
+4. Sized-Single-Type: This parameter allocates an empty collection of size `n` of whatever type is provided.
+This will invoke the `empty_init` method with the size `n`.

 As is explained above, a type can implement the `HeapCollection<T>` interface to allow for collection allocation using it.
-This interface defines two abstract methods: `empty_init` and `init`.  `empty_init` should appropriately set up all of the data structure's internal state for allocation but not populate it with an content.  `init` accepts a block reference and populates the data structure appropriately.
+This interface defines two abstract methods: `empty_init` and `init`.  `empty_init` should appropriately set up all of the data structure's internal state for allocation but not populate it with an content.
+It also accepts a size of data to preallocate.  `init` accepts a block reference and populates the data structure appropriately.

 Here is the interface definition of `HeapCollection<T>`.